sidmanicodes/119-hw1/README.md

-# Homework 1:
+# Homework 1: Data Processing and Performance

 This homework has three parts.
-The first part covers data processing fundamentals (input, cleaning, validation, and manipulation of DataFrames in Pandas).
+The first part reviews some of the basics of data processing in the context of Pandas
+(input, cleaning, validation, and manipulation of DataFrames).
-The second part is about comparing performance of various pipelines.
+The second part is about performance measuring & comparison, and will explore several design choices which can affect performance.
-Finally, the third part is your initial project proposal.
+Finally, the third part is your "project proposal".

-Like the rest of the homeworks in this class, homework 1 comes with a project component.
+For part 3: like the rest of the homeworks in this class, homework 1 comes with a project component.
 This task will ask you to choose a basic domain and dataset for your project, including manually collecting a small sample dataset of 10 data points.